Kai Ge, Ph.D.

 Bethesda, MD 20814

 Enhancers control cell-type-specific gene expression and are critical for differentiation and development.
 Primed enhancers are marked by H3K4 mono-methylation (H3K4me1).
 Active enhancers are further marked by H3K27 acetylation (H3K27ac).
-We identified CBP and p300 as H3K27 acetyltransferases (EMBO J 2011).
-We also identified MLL3 (KMT2C) and MLL4 (KMT2D) as major enhancer H3K4me1 methyltransferases (eLife 2013).
+We identified CBP and p300 as the H3K27 acetyltransferases (EMBO J 2011).
+We also identified MLL3 (KMT2C) and MLL4 (KMT2D) as major H3K4me1 methyltransferases on enhancers (eLife 2013).

 Epigenomic regulation of enhancers